catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart-gui.rst

 ***********************************

-It is possible to have a loadbalancer created on your behalf by Kubernetes through the underlying Catalyst Cloud infrastructure services.
+It is possible to have a loadbalancer created on your behalf by Kubernetes through the underlying Sky TV infrastructure services.

 For this example we are going to deploy a container running a simple flask app that will respond with a basic 'Hello World' message that includes the host